Electric dipole moment constraints on CP-violating heavy-quark Yukawas at next-to-leading order: Numerics

 \subsection{Bounds on CP phases from hadronic EDMs}

 \unboldmath

 In this section we derive constraints on new CP-violating phases in the bottom or charm Yukawa under the simplifying assumption that only one such phase is present.
-A global fit for the general case will be presented in a future publication~\cite{BCSS2019}.
+A global fit for the general case including constraints from the LHC will be presented in a future publication~\cite{BCSS2019}.

 We start with a generic parameterisation of a nuclear dipole moment, $X$, as